celestemods-com/CelesteMods/CONTRIBUTING.md

 7. Do not include changes that are not related to the issue at hand.
 8. Follow the same coding style with regards to spaces, semicolons, variable naming etc.

-## Works Cited
+---

-This document was based on the [Nightwatch](https://github.com/nightwatchjs/nightwatch/blob/6bd77e2246785b64786e802e8c7b682082da848c/.github/CONTRIBUTING.md) and [RStudio](https://github.com/rstudio/rstudio/blob/master/CONTRIBUTING.md) contribution guidelines.
+>This document was based on the [Nightwatch](https://github.com/nightwatchjs/nightwatch/blob/6bd77e2246785b64786e802e8c7b682082da848c/.github/CONTRIBUTING.md) and [RStudio](https://github.com/rstudio/rstudio/blob/master/CONTRIBUTING.md) contribution guidelines.